 - Plate or place all in serving bowl.
 Reserve the sauce.

-- Pour a few tbsps of sauce over each serving or serving bowls and garnish with fresh thai basil.
+- Pour a few Tablespoons of sauce over each serving and garnish with fresh Thai basil and/or cilantro.

 Notes